pkitazos/pkitazos/README.md

 ### Hello 👋

-- I'm a 4th year CS student @ UofG.
-I'm currently working on my Individual Project/Dissertation - building a web platform to host student-project allocations
+- I'm a 5th year CS student @ UofG.
+I'm currently working at the Glasgow University Software Service building a web platform to host student-project allocations within the School of Computing Science

 <!--
 **pkitazos/pkitazos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.